-Still, we understand that setting up and maintaining this type of program can require a lot of effort, and potentially money.
-In this post, we’ll explain what a loyalty program is and list typical pros and cons so that you can decide if pursuing business loyalty programs is worthwhile.
+Still, we understand that setting up and maintaining a customer loyalty program can require a lot of time, effort, and in some cases, money.
+In this blog post, we’ll explain what a loyalty program is and list typical pros and cons so that you can determine if pursuing business loyalty programs is worthwhile.

 The Benefits and Downsides of Customer Loyalty Programs: